th3hamburgler/wnf/README.md

    npm install
    ```

-3. Run the development server:
+3. Run the development server (will use seeded data in app/lib/rawData.ts):

    ```
    npm run dev